phenom4n4n/phen-cogs/docs/tse_blocks.rst

 ======================

-Read the official `TagScriptEngine documentation <https://github.com/JonSnowbd/TagScript/tree/v2/Documentation>`_ for info on these blocks, I will add documentation for these later.
+Read the official `TagScriptEngine documentation <https://github.com/JonSnowbd/TagScript/tree/v2/Documentation>`_ for info on these blocks, documentation will be added for these later.

 -----------
 Core Blocks